linrunner/tlp-doc/installation/arch.rst

 Depending on your model and kernel version external kernel module(s) are required to provide battery charge thresholds and recalibration.

-The output of :command:`tlp-stat -b` (version 1.2.2 or higher recommended) will guide you which package to install:
+The output of :command:`tlp-stat -b` will guide you which package to install:

 * **acpi_call** *(Community)* – optional – External kernel module providing battery
   charge thresholds and recalibration for newer ThinkPads (X220/T420 and later)